 Dr. Gelbard completed her medical training at NYU Langone Medical Center serving as Chief Resident.
 She was then appointed Chairman of the Department of Hospital Medicine at Good Samaritan Hospital where she implemented their first Hospitalist program.
 She then began a full-time teaching attending at Lenox Hill/NYU Langone Medical Center.
 In 2006, she left her academic position to create a practice that would truly foster a close doctor-patient relationship.
 Park Avenue Medical Concierge was the first concierge medical practice established in Manhattan.

 Dr. Gelbard completed her undergraduate studies in Biochemistry at Brandeis University, where she spent 4 years performing basic research in the laboratory of Dr. K.C.
 Hayes.
 Her research focused on the effects of inflammation, cholesterol metabolism, and vitamin supplementation.
 It was their research that led to the development of Smart Balance products, which are now sold nationally.
 Through this experience, Dr. Gelbard gained deep insights into the effects of systemic inflammation and how this translates into the development of disease.

 Dr. Gelbard has been named a top internist for the past nine years by New York Magazine.
-She has been nominated for Castle Connolly Top Doctors, Super Doctors, NY Times Best Doctors, and received the Vitals’ Compassionate Doctor Award.
+She has been nominated for Castle Connolly Top Doctors, Super Doctors, and New York Times Best Doctors, and received the Vitals’ Compassionate Doctor Award.

-Dr. Gelbard is a member of the National Lipid Association, American Medical Association, and the American College of Physicians.
+Dr. Gelbard is a member of the National Lipid Association, the American Medical Association, and the American College of Physicians.
 She serves on the executive boards of ATA (Achievement Through Athletics), which offers after-school activities and meals to underprivileged students who maintain a B average.
 She serves on the board of Independent Doctors of New York as the Membership Chair.
 She also serves as the Chief Medical Officer of the Endometriosis Foundation of America.